kisstamasj/notes/notes/Backend/NestJS/02-decorators.md

 export class UserController {}
 ```

-## Services
+## Injectable decorator

 - ```@Injectable()```
-- you can inject to other classes with dependency injection
+- you can inject to other classes with dependency injection (ex. services)

 ```ts
 //user/user.service.ts